Efficient Quantum Optimization via Dynamical Simulation: Comparison to Gradient-Based Methods

 We consider two settings in the following.
-First, we consider the case of a local optimization problem with a convex quadratic objective function.
+First, we apply both our general purpose dynamical simulation algorithms and hybrid quantum classical gradient descent to the benchmark problem of a quadratic objective function.
+This benchmark is chosen because convergence guarantees can be made here, despite the fact that special purpose algorithms can use this structure to accelerate convergence~\cite{Jordan2005gradient}.
 Recall that almost all twice differentiable functions can be closely approximated by a quadratic convex function in a neighborhood about a local optimum so this assumption is more generic than it first seems.
 In this case, the barren plateau effect is not appropriate as the interesting barren plateau cases do not exhibit strongly convex landscapes and assuming that we start near the local optimum violates the typicality assumptions.
 Instead, here we will consider the effects of what happens when the condition number of the Hessian matrix is large.
 This corresponds to settings where the function changes much more rapidly in certain directions than others.
 We will then provide evidence of substantial advantages for cases where the Hessian matrix is typical of an ensemble of random positive-semi definite Gaussian matrices known as Wishart matrices.
 In this sense, the analysis carried out here is analogous to the analysis of the barren plateau effect in~\cite{mcclean2018barren} but now with a random matrix model that is more appropriate for our setting of convex optimization.

 Second, we will consider the impact of barren plateaus through the lens of our global approach to coherent quantum optimization.
 We focus on the global approach here because the optimization landscape implicit in the barren plateau problem is highly non-convex.
 As a result, it is much more appropriate for us to consider such a method to try to find an optimum.
 We will see that, while the method of Theorem~\ref{thm:mainGlobal} still suffers from barren plateau effects, the upper bounds that we can prove for the cost are significantly better for the dynamical approach of Theorem~\ref{thm:mainGlobal} than its hybrid quantum-classical analogue developed below.